Curbside Classic Writer’s Guide

 Contributors/Authors: There are two levels of access to the back end of CC: Contributors and Authors.

 Contributor: If you are an occasional Contributor, or new to CC, you will be assigned Contributor status.
-Your posts will be “Pending” after you have saved them (need approval before being scheduled or Posted).
+Your posts will be “Pending” after you have Submitted them for Review (they will need approval before being scheduled or Posted).
 We check the Pending file from time to time, it’s a good idea to you can send me an e-mail letting us know it’s ready for review and scheduling.

 Essentially, we all create our own schedule for CC.
 And that’s how the Editorial Staff knows what’s scheduled.
 In order to review and edit, please schedule 48 hours out, or more.